MagicKey23/PFNet_Ease/README.md

 Example:

 python infer.py --load_weight ./best-k-1.pth --test_path
-New/test/k-1
+New/test/k-1 --gt_object 1

-NOTE: You must have gts folder in test or it would crash
+NOTE: You must have gts folder in test or it would crash.
+Change gt_object 2 if there are 2 objects in the ground truth.

 Test log example: